top of page

 V-System C 4_50mm

-You can get a high-quality scan of the Hasselblad camera guides / product catalogs via PayPal for a contribution towards expenses starting at € 2.99.
-So you support me so that this website can be preserved.
-The dispatch usually takes place on the day of receipt of payment to your email address stored with PayPal.
-Many Thanks!
+You can receive a high-quality scan of the Hasselblad camera guides and product catalogs for a small contribution starting at €2.99 via PayPal.
+Your support helps me maintain and preserve this website.
+The digital files are usually sent out on the very same day payment is received, directly to the email address associated with your PayPal account.
+Thank you very much!

 35mm panorama

-Do you already have a Hasselblad and want to use 35mm film in your camera for fun?
+Do you already own a Hasselblad and want to shoot 35mm film in it just for fun?
 Maybe discover a new format?
 Expand your creative potential?
-Then this is an inexpensive way to get started with a new recording format.
+Then this is an inexpensive way to get started with a new shooting format.
+Budget-friendly offers for the necessary film reels and viewfinder masks constantly pop up on online auction sites.
+Of course, you could also just crop a 6x6 negative or slide to get a panoramic format.
+But shooting 35mm film in a panorama format just looks way cooler.
+And cropping a roll of film is a sin :-)

 Hasselblad Panoramakit